-(A) The number of management company points for which it is eligible pursuant to Section 10325(c)(1)(B) of the CTCACCTCAC regulations.

-(B) 3 points if the management company will be the BIPOCBIPOC for which the project receives general partner experience points pursuant to paragraph (1)(C).

-(g) Housing Types (10 points maximum; Preservation Projects and Other Rehabilitation Projects not eligible for these points).
-A New Construction Project that meets any of the following criteria shall receive 10 points:

-(1) The project meets the criteria for any of the housing types described in Section 10325(g) of the CTCACCTCAC regulations.
-Points will be awarded only in one housing type (2) The project meets the requirements of subdivision (c) of this section or is a New Construction Project that obtained all land use approvals prior to January 1, 2022.

-(h) Leveraged Soft Resources (8 points maximum).
-A project shall receive 1 point for each full percent that leveraged soft resources defraying residential costs represent as a percentage of total residential project development costs, except that a New Construction Project that receives points as a Large Family, or Special Needs project pursuant to the conditions specified in Section 5230(j)(1)(A) and is located in a High or Highest Resource Area as specified on the CTCACCTCAC/HCD Opportunity Area Map shall receive 2 points for each full percent of leveraged soft resources.
-For purposes of this subdivision, leveraged soft resources shall have the same meaning as in Section 10325(c)(9) of the CTCACCTCAC regulations.

-(i) Readiness to Proceed (10 points maximum).
-A project shall receive the number of points for which it is eligible pursuant to Section 10325(c)(7) of the CTCACCTCAC regulations, except that the applicant shall commit to commence construction within 180 days of the bond allocation.
-Projects that receive the maximum number of points pursuant to this subdivision shall submit within that time period, evidence that meets the requirements of Section 10325(c)(7) of the CTCACCTCAC regulations.
-Failure to meet the 180-day due date shall result in rescission of the bond allocation or negative points.

-(j) Affirmatively Furthering Fair Housing (20 points maximum).

-(1) A project shall receive points in only one of the following manners:
+- (A) The number of management company points for which it is eligible pursuant to Section 10325(c)(1)(B) of the CTCAC regulations. - (B) 3 points if the management company will be the BIPOC for which the project receives general partner experience points pursuant to paragraph (1)(C). - (g) Housing Types (10 points maximum; Preservation Projects and Other Rehabilitation Projects not eligible for these points).
+A New Construction Project that meets any of the following criteria shall receive 10 points: - (1) The project meets the criteria for any of the housing types described in Section 10325(g) of the CTCAC regulations.
+Points will be awarded only in one housing type - (2) The project meets the requirements of subdivision (c) of this section or is a New Construction Project that obtained all land use approvals prior to January 1, 2022. - (h) Leveraged Soft Resources (8 points maximum).
+A project shall receive 1 point for each full percent that leveraged soft resources defraying residential costs represent as a percentage of total residential project development costs, except that a New Construction Project that receives points as a Large Family, or Special Needs project pursuant to the conditions specified in Section 5230(j)(1)(A) and is located in a High or Highest Resource Area as specified on the CTCAC/HCD Opportunity Area Map shall receive 2 points for each full percent of leveraged soft resources.
+For purposes of this subdivision, leveraged soft resources shall have the same meaning as in Section 10325(c)(9) of the CTCAC regulations. - (i) Readiness to Proceed (10 points maximum).
+A project shall receive the number of points for which it is eligible pursuant to Section 10325(c)(7) of the CTCAC regulations, except that the applicant shall commit to commence construction within 180 days of the bond allocation.
+Projects that receive the maximum number of points pursuant to this subdivision shall submit within that time period, evidence of the issuance of building permits (a grading permit does not suffice to meet this requirement except that in the event that the city or county as a rule does not issue building permits prior to the completion of grading, a grading permit shall suffice; if the project is a design-build project in which the city or county does not issue building permits until designs are fully complete, the city or county shall have approved construction to begin), or the applicable tribal documents, and notice to proceed delivered to the contractor that meets the requirements of Section 10325(c)(7) of the CTCAC regulations.
+Failure to meet the 180-day due date shall result in rescission of the bond allocation or negative points. - (j) Affirmatively Furthering Fair Housing (20 points maximum). - (1) A project shall receive points in only one of the following manners: - (A) 20 points if the project receives points as a Large Family project or Special Needs project pursuant to Section 5230(g) (except the Special Needs project shall have at least 50% of its units set aside as permanent supportive housing for the homeless), is located in a High or Highest Resource Area as specified on the CTCAC/HCD Opportunity Area Map, and at least 10% of tax credit units shall be restricted at or below